00

 Here is a marketing automation workflow example for re-engagement:

-Re-engagement automation workflows
+Re-engagement marketing automation workflows template

 6. Lead nurturing automation workflow